Parks & Recreation

 Meeting schedules vary, yet the Board must meet at least 4 times per year.
 Please check the calendar or contact City Hall at 815-772-7657 for meeting dates.

-(3-5 members, staggered terms with 3 ex officio members)
+(3-5 members, staggered terms with up to 3 ex officio members)

 205 S. Grape St.